OlivierMounicq/CourseNotes/NP-P-Problem/readme.md

 ## Problem NP = P

+### TL;TR;

+P problem = easy to solve, easy to verify the solution, polynomial-time complexity NP problem = hard to solve, easy to verify  the solution, exponential-time complexity

+If we can prove N = NP then for all actual NP problem, there exists a time-polynomial complexity algorithm to solve it.
+If we can prove N != NP then some algorithms cannot be solved by using a polynomial-time algorithm

 Algorithm complexity : algorithm's operation quantity to solve the problem

 Class P  : low algorithm complexity | easy to verify the solution